Lyric Soprano, Professor of Voice

 In demand as one of the finest vocal coaches of belt, legit and classical vocal technique, Maryann Kyle has dedicated her professional life to guiding singers in their pursuit not only of exceptional singing, but also captivating performance.
 Kyle has extensive experience teaching, coaching, and performing opera, recitals, concerts and Broadway shows.
-Kyle is currently the vocal coach for Twist, a new musical by composers Tena Clark and Gary Prim, and directed by Debbie Allen, which opened in Atlanta in 2010 at the Alliance Theatre, and opened at the Pasadena Playhouse in 2011.
-Kyle is the creator of Maryann Kyle’s COMMAND PERFORMANCE WORKSHOP, which focuses on the integration of the voice into the total actor.
+Kyle was the vocal coach for the musical Twist, a new show by composers Tena Clark and Gary Prim, and directed by Debbie Allen, which opened in Atlanta in 2010 at the Alliance Theatre, and opened at the Pasadena Playhouse in 2011.
+Kyle is the creator of Maryann Kyle’s COMMAND PERFORMANCE WORKSHOP, which focuses on the integration of the voice into the total actor, and the COMMAND PERFORMANCE BROADWAY INTENSIVE, a young artist training program for musical theatre singing actors as a part of FestivalSouth.

 Maryann Kyle is an active performer of opera, concert, and recital repertoire, and has shared the concert stage with some of world’s greatest artists, having sung the role of Micaela in Carmen opposite internationally known mezzo-soprano Denyce Graves; performing as a guest soloist with The Miami Festival opposite famed bass-baritone William Warfield; and singing the soprano solos in Mendelssohn’s Elijah opposite baritone Timothy Noble and mezzo-soprano Marietta Simpson.
 Kyle has appeared as a soloist on the pop music stage with famed artists Patti Labelle, Patti Austin, Dionne Warwick, Ann Nesby and Vesta Williams.
-Kyle’s Sondheim Cabaret will premiere in NYC at the Laurie Beechman Theatre/West Bank Café in October, 2011.
+Kyle’s one-woman-show, Sondheim in the City, premiered in NYC at the Laurie Beechman Theatre/West Bank Café in October, 2011, and she recently performed the title role in Daniel Lincoln’s newest show, Calixte.
+Upcoming projects include The World of Maria Callas, an original show featuring Kyle as the beautiful and tragic Callas, Aria: A Cirque Spectacular, a stunning cirque styled show featuring popular arias and duets from opera, and Spellbound: Love Songs of Musical Theatre and Opera with international crossover artist, Matt Morgan.

 Kyle’s coaching talents are not restricted to Broadway musicals.
-Her students are successful in the classical realm as well, many of whom have performed leading roles with New Orleans Opera, Seattle Opera, Oper Frankfurt, and English National Opera.
+Her students are successful in the classical realm as well, many of whom have performed leading roles with New Orleans Opera, Seattle Opera, Oper Frankfurt, English National Opera, Virginia Opera.
+San Francisco Opera, Cincinnati Opera, Chicago Opera Theatre and the Badisches Staatsheater Karlsruhe.

 Her students have garnered numerous awards including top placements at state and regional Metropolitan Opera National Council auditions.
-Her students have earned apprenticeships with Seattle Opera, Lake George Opera Festival, Aspen Festival, Tanglewood Music Festival, Ohio Light Opera, Brevard and Operafestival di Roma; many continue to pursue their studies in major conservatories and schools including Indiana University, San Francisco Conservatory, Boston Conservatory, Manhattan School of Music, Cincinnati Conservatory, Oklahoma City University and New England Conservatory of Music.
+Her students have earned apprenticeships with Seattle Opera, Lake George Opera Festival, Aspen Festival, Tanglewood Music Festival, Ohio Light Opera, Brevard, Wolf Trap, Opera Saratoga, Virginia Opera, Opera in the Ozarks, International Performing Arts Institute and Operafestival di Roma; many continue to pursue their studies in major conservatories and schools including Indiana University, San Francisco Conservatory, Boston Conservatory, Manhattan School of Music, Cincinnati Conservatory, Oklahoma City University and New England Conservatory of Music.

 Kyle continues to sing leading operatic roles with professional opera companies throughout the United States.
 She has also appeared as a soloist with many symphony orchestras in the US and beyond.
 She has toured extensively with John Wustman in the Songs of Franz Schubert Recital Series, who described her as “a lyric soprano of great and unusual gifts: an extremely musical singer that brings great beauty and style to all music that she performs,” and opera conductor Kurt Klippstatter said she “…possesses a beautiful soprano voice which is both expressive and technically well founded.
 Her combined vocal and dramatic talents make her a natural…”

-Kyle’s main opera roles include Mimi and Musetta in Puccini’s La Boheme Countess and Susannah in Mozart’s Le Nozze di Figaro, Fiordiligi in Mozart’s Cosi fan Tutte, Violetta in La Traviata, Pamina in Die Zauberflote, Lady Billows in Albert Herring, Micaela in Carmen, the title role in Floyd’s Susannah, and the Evil Queen in the world-premiere of Snow White.
-Kyle will sing her first Tosca, with Mississippi Opera in November, 2011.
+Kyle’s main opera roles include Mimi and Musetta in Puccini’s La Boheme, Countess and Susannah in Mozart’s Le Nozze di Figaro, Fiordiligi in Mozart’s Cosi fan Tutte, Violetta in La Traviata, Pamina in Die Zauberflote, Lady Billows in Albert Herring, Micaela in Carmen, the title role in Floyd’s Susannah, and the Evil Queen in the world-premiere of Snow White.

 Dr. Kyle has worked with such noted stage directors as Mignon Dunn, Lorna Haywood, Robert Larsen, Alan Mann, Wendy Tauscher, William Farlow, Kyle Marrero, Robert Tannenbaum, Paula Homer, Dugg McDonough, David Dunn Bauer, Albert Sherman, John Hoomes, Nicholas DiVirgilio and David Holley.